-Love your leftovers and delight your tastebuds with this easy to make, easy to share Butternut Pecan Loaf Cake, perfect for holiday making, eating and giving!
+Love your leftovers and delight your tastebuds with this easy to make, easy to share Butternut Pecan Loaf Cake.
 Moist and tender, this loaf really doesn’t taste of squash, it just tastes delicious.
 You could definitely get away without telling anyone that the secret ingredient is actually really good for you!

 Of course, I would never say that my Butternut Pecan Loaf Cake is ‘healthy’ based simply on the fact that it contains a vegetable.
 I mean, I’ve eaten some pretty sinful carrot cakes (and enjoyed every bite).
 However the inclusion of a vegetable in something that would normally be served as comfort food with a cup of tea can’t help but make me feel slightly virtuous.